-The terrain - Parts of the ice will be sculpted by the wind and smooth as a baby's buttock, other bits will be cracked like a builders bum.
+The terrain - Parts of the ice will be sculpted by the wind and smooth as a well-oiled otter, other bits will be as cracked as your nan's elbow.
 The route up the lake will not be a straight line, this much is safe to assume.

 The Inaugural Baikal Ice Run took place in 2015.
 We took advice from cold weather experts, endurance biking experts and locals who between them have lived and worked on the lake for hundreds of years.